NikosNtafopoulos/Django-Portofolio-Blog-WebApp/README.md

   ![image](1.png)
   ![image](2.png)
 - Draft page's contents are not being displayed

-* Publish date bug
+`Style:`

-Style:
+- Basic bootstrap

-- Basic bootstrap and a little css
+* Almost none css (besides body)

-- I'm planing when i'll fix the bugs to update the entire front-end style and add more
+I'm planing when i'll fix the bugs to update the entire front-end style and add more